MichalOpoka/ecfr/cfr/title-20-Employees-Benefits/chapter-V-Employment-Training-Administration-Department-Labor/part-658-Administrative-Provisions-Governing-WagnerPeyser-Act-Employment-Service/subpart-G-Review-Assessment-State-Workforce-Agency-Compliance-Employment-Service-Regulations/section-658.603.md

 (e) The Regional Administrator must provide technical assistance to SWAs to assist them in carrying out ES regulations and programs.

-(f) The Regional Administrator must appoint a RMA who must devote full time to the duties set forth in this subpart.
+(f) The Regional Administrator must appoint a RMA who must carry out the duties set forth in this subpart.
 The RMA must:

 (1) Review the effective functioning of the SMAs in his/her region;